nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

 :on_power_threshold: (number) watts
 :minimum_off_duration: (number in YAML; timedelta in HDF5)
 :minimum_on_duration: (number in YAML; timedelta in HDF5)
+:dominant_appliance: (boolean) Is this appliance responsible for
+          most of the power demand on this meter?
 :room: (dict) with ``name`` [and ``instance``]
 :count: (int) number of appliance instances.
 If absent then assumed
         to be 1.